octaedro/twitter_publisher/README.md

 # twitter_publisher
 Twitter multiaccount publisher - Python
 This robot automatically publishes tweets to the selected accounts.
+If it doesn't have tweets to publish, it gets new ones with a Twitter keyword

 Preconditions:
 1) Have Python 2.7 installed